ncatlab/nlab-content/pages/4/4/7/2/2744/content.md

 The idea is that under a suitable fiber integration multisymplectic geometry becomes ordinary symplectic form on the ordinary phase space of the theory, similar to, and in fact as a special case of, how for instance a [[line bundle]] on a [[loop space]] with a 2-form [[Chern class]] may arise by [[transgression]] from a [[bundle gerbe]] down on the original space, with a 3-form class.

-By effectively undoing this implicit transgression in the ordinary [[Hamiltonian mechanics]] of [[classical field theory]], multisymplectic geomtry provides a general framework for a geometric, covariant formulation of [[classical field theory]], where _covariant formulation_ means that spacelike and timelike directions on a given space-time be treated on equal footing.
+By effectively undoing this implicit transgression in the ordinary [[Hamiltonian mechanics]] of [[classical field theory]], multisymplectic geometry provides a general framework for a geometric, covariant formulation of [[classical field theory]], where _covariant formulation_ means that spacelike and timelike directions on a given space-time be treated on equal footing.